KBIQ: 102.7 license

 In the early 1980s, KIIQ broadcast a modern rock format.
-In 1984, it returned to its roots as a CHR as KIKX (Kicks 102.7), becoming one of the top rated stations in the market.
-In 1989, Wikes/Abaris sold KIKX to First Sierra Communications, but after First Sierra went bankrupt in 1990 Wikes/Abaris would reacquire KIKX.
+In 1984, it returned to its roots as a CHR as KIKX (Kicks 102.7), becoming one of the top-rated stations in the market.
+In 1989, Wikes/Abaris sold KIKX to First Sierra Communications, but after First Sierra went bankrupt in 1990, Wikes/Abaris would reacquire KIKX.

-In 1988 KIKX got competition from not one but two CHR move-in's from Pueblo.
+In 1988, KIKX got competition from not one but two CHR move-ins from Pueblo.
 First in the spring KATM (The Kat) moved in with a similarly programmed station, while later in the fall, KKMG moved in with a Rhythmic Crossover leaning CHR.
-KIKX responded with KKMG moving into the market by leaning Rhythmic but would move back to a Mainstream playlist.
+KIKX responded with KKMG moving into the market by leaning in a Rhythmic direction but would move back to a Mainstream playlist.

-However, KKMG became the dominant CHR in the market and KIKX bowed out of the format, and flipped back to a Modern Rock station in 1993 but keeping the KIKX calls and using "The Max" moniker.
-It switched to a satellite fed country music station a year later, and in 1995 flipped to an all '70s format using the "Kicks" moniker.
+However, KKMG became the dominant CHR in the market and KIKX bowed out of the format, and flipped back to a Modern Rock station in September 1992, but kept the KIKX calls and used "The Max" moniker.
+It switched to a satellite-fed country music station a year later, and in 1995, it flipped to an all '70s format using the "Kicks" moniker.

 In the fall of 1996, Salem Communications brought KIKX and moved its Christian AC outlet KBIQ from 96.1 to 102.7 and has remained Christian AC ever since.